ahoymarcus/nextjs-myjs-tech-blog/articles/the-webpack-overview-2022-07-31.md

 #### Webpack's Output Management

-Still according to the Webpack Docs, the workflow that has been implemented is a solid one to be used in small and medium projects, but as the application grows, it also becomes a problem o maintainability to manually handle the insertion of all and every asset into the index.html file.
+Still according to the Webpack Docs, the workflow that has been implemented is a solid one to be used in small and medium projects, but as the application grows, it also becomes a problem of maintainability to manually handle the insertion of all and every asset into the index.html file.

 And things get even harder when there are multiples outputs with different bundles being presented for the final project presentation.
 So, for these instances the Docs says that there are some plugins available to make all these process easier to manage.